Chapter 9:

 “I’ll get it, I swear!
 Anything I need to do!”
 I begged, tears about to break from my eyes!

 “Fine…let’s head back to the bar.
 I think the main issue is your flexibility.
 Let’s work on that.”
 Despite thinking that I was the most flexible dancer in the entire troupe, I resolved to do whatever he wanted, unquestionably!
 “Raise your leg.
 Point your toes, higher, higher!”
 He placed his hand on my leg, pushing it up!
-The discomfort was unbearable; his fingers dug into my thighs and backside, stretching my body to and nearly beyond its limits, but…
+The discomfort was unbearable; his fingers dug into my thighs and backside, stretching my body nearly beyond its limits, but…

 “Oh, you’re still here!
 Cool!”
 Chelsea burst into the room, still dressed for ballet!
 “Can you help me with my flexibility too?
 I need to fix mine.”
 The instructor released me and we started working with Chelsea as well.
 We stayed late into the evening, practicing hard, leaving only once we were totally exhausted.

 The next day it continued, endlessly difficult training.
-I was pushed to my limits again.
-Even with the instructor’s guidance, I wasn’t able to accomplish what was expected of me in class.
+I was pushed to my limits again!
+Even with the instructor’s guidance, I wasn’t able to accomplish what was expected of me in class!
 At night it was just me and the instructor; I was compelled to impress him, to make him see me as a success!
 “Ama, what are you doing here?
 I came back for some extra help!”
 Sasha burst in through the studio door with a crooked smile, inserting herself into our one-on-one lesson!

 The day after… “Oh my gosh, Amala!
 You’re probably exhausted, here!
 I made some soup for you!”
 Loran showed up!